deep-research/victorslibrary-nuxt/content/reenchantment/a-portrait-of-prince-khalil.md

 explicit: false

 description: |
-  A musical portrait of the honorable Joseph Khalil.
+  This is a musical portrait of the honorable Joseph Khalil.

 recordings:
   - title: A Portrait of Prince Khalil